Inbound Marketing Strategy: Revisit Your Marketing Plan & Goals

-Unlike content marketing as a whole, discrete strategies and plans have a shelf-life and need tending and constant attention to stay relevant and on-task.
-Certain situations call for a reassessment of the track you and your team are taking, and for course corrections that ensure it matches up with the current direction of your industry.
+Unlike content marketing, discrete strategies and plans have a shelf-life and need tending and constant attention to stay relevant and on-task.
+Certain situations call for a reassessment of the track you and your team are taking and for course corrections that ensure it matches up with the current direction of your industry.
 You should plan on a debrief every time:

 These debrief sessions are a chance to step back from the front lines and take a good hard look at your strategy and how you’re implementing it.
-Are the channels you’re focusing on still the right place to find your target audience?
+Are the channels you focus on still the right place to find your target audience?
 Is your content still resonating with them?
 And how about your interactions?
 Are you keeping up with incoming comments, re-posts, and so on?
-Certain external conditions also call for some additional attention to be given to your activities.
-Today we’re looking at four of these shifts: market, audience, product, and general consumer trends.
+Certain external conditions also require additional attention to be given to your activities.
+Today we’re looking at four shifts: market, audience, product, and general consumer trends.

 Markets Shift: Can Your Strategy Keep Up?

 When your industry changes course, can your team keep up?
 Or, on a broader scale, can your company keep up?
-If you find your products lagging behind your competitors, you might need to sit down with the product team, or development, or someone to assess the situation from a marketing standpoint and see what can be done.
-If the company is setting a pace concurrent with the rest of the industry, the question is: can your marketing efforts pivot fast enough, thoroughly enough, and accurately enough to support that pace?
+If you find your products lagging behind your competitors, you might need to sit down with the product team, development, or someone to assess the situation from a marketing standpoint and see what can be done.
+Suppose the company is setting a pace concurrent with the rest of the industry.
+In that case, the question is: can your marketing efforts pivot fast enough, thoroughly enough, and accurately enough to support that pace?

 Audiences Shift Over Time, Too

 People grow up, change jobs, develop new hobbies, and ditch the old ones.
 Even friend circles ebb and flow with time.
 When was the last time you updated your target audience personas?
+Have you defined ICPs and Buyer Personas?
 If you don’t know, or it was longer than one market cycle ago, it’s time.

 At the same time, assess If your target demographic is in turmoil.
 If so, your options are to either follow your current audience to their new stomping ground or shift to a new demo entirely.
 Either of these will require, at the very least, the development of a completely new set of personas.
 Then you can reassess from there.